conan-io/conan-io.github.io/_posts/2024-11-28-Enhancing-ros-builds-with-Conan.markdown

 - **Ament build tools**: The Ament build tools is a framework of CMake macros and functions that standardize and simplify package-level tasks such as linking dependencies, installation and export of artifacts or integration with ROS-specific tools like `rosidl`.

-- **Colcon**: It’s the main build tool that orchestrates the build of multiple packages inside a workspace.
+- **Colcon**: It's the main build tool that orchestrates the build of multiple packages inside a workspace.
 It is able to inspect the packages and its dependencies and launch the builds in the correct order.
 It can also overlay additional packages on top of their existing workspace